 For example, there are about 2,800 stocks listed on the NYSE.
 If 1,600 of those stocks had an uptick while 1,200 had a downtick in price, the tick index would be +400 (1,600 – 1,200).

-TICK is a market breadth indicator as it analyzes the upticks and downticks of each security, which is often used by short-term day traders.
-While useful for understanding the general market sentiment, ticks fail to account for the degree to which upticks or downticks occur.
+TICK is a market breadth indicator as it analyzes the upticks and downticks of each security, which short-term day traders often use.
+While helpful in understanding the general market sentiment, ticks fail to account for how upticks or downticks occur.

 Tick Charts vs. Time-Based Charts

 The best way to evaluate tick data is with a tick chart.
-Both tick charts and time-based charts provide valuable information, but you may find that you prefer one type of chart over another.
+Both tick charts and time-based charts provide valuable information, but you may prefer one type of chart over another.

 The difference between the two is the unit of measurement.
-The bars in tick charts consist of a set number of ticks, such as 1000 ticks.
+The bars in tick charts consist of a set number of ticks, such as 1000.
 And the candles in time charts are periods, such as 15 minutes.